Password:

 A model to analyze where there is greatest potential for improvement within a company.

-Interactive DuPont model
+Interactive DuPont Model

 Interactive Du Pont model used to calculate profitability.

-Variable and fixed costs
+Variable and Fixed Costs

 A company’s costs can be divided into variable and fixed costs.

-Direct and indirect costs
+Direct and Indirect Costs

 One of the main problems of product costing is to determine which costs are caused by or used for a particular cost unit.